North Cornwall · PL34

 Why Tintagel is its own job.

 Conservation Area covers the village; AONB and Heritage Coast across the parish.
 English Heritage and historic landscape considerations weigh on village-edge schemes.
+That sets the scene before any design work begins.
 For planning application specifically, parts of Tintagel sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Tintagel drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Tintagel project as a PL34-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Tintagel application gets approved at eight weeks or stalls in committee.
+The 1960s estate housing that dominate Tintagel (and continue out toward Boscastle) set the tone for any planning application scheme here.

 Planning note